mas-ude/cost-of-cloud-gaming/questionnaire/questionnaire.md

 I have spent a fortune on games.
 5-10 hours of gameplay is way too little for a 60 USD game.
 A high replay value is important to me.
-I prefer a flat-rate access fee over a large game catalog.
+I prefer a flat-rate access fee over buying individual games.
 Gameplay beats graphics, hands down.
 Graphics beat gameplay, hands down.
 For me in a game the story is the most important part.